b2c

 2. Retention of Customers

-Because of the vast competition, BTOC companies must discover essential strategies to retain their customers while differentiating their services from the competitors.
-Serving as per consumer niche is quite essential for sustainability.
-B2C companies must invest tremendously in attracting customers and marketing their brands.
-Robust strategies are necessary to retain the customer, as the selling cost to already existing consumers is relatively lower than the new ones.
+Because of the vast competition, BTOC companies must discover essential strategies to retain their customers while differentiating their services from those competitors.
+Serving per consumer niche is quite essential for sustainability.
+Business-to-consumer companies must invest tremendously in attracting customers and marketing their brands.
+Robust strategies are necessary to retain the customer, as the selling cost to existing customers is relatively lower than the new ones.

 3. Low Margin